aurey2244/Fedora-for-For-ARM-Chromebook/README.md

 2)Open terminal

-3)Download Fedora.sh

-4)cd ~/Downloads in terminal
+3)cd ~/Downloads in terminal

-5) run the scrpit using "sudo bash Fedora.sh"
+4) run the scrpit using "sudo bash Fedora.sh"

-6)let the Script do its thang while you get what you want out of the options
+5)let the Script do its thang while you get what you want out of the options

             You can install Soas, Xfce, Mate, Kde, Minimal(no gui), and Lxde